enkidevs/curriculum/javascript/ecmascript-2015/generators-proxy/proxy-interception-points.md

 * ownKeys
 * apply

-Of course you only need to specify those you want to intercept otherwise the default behavior will occur.
+Of course, you only need to specify those you want to intercept otherwise the default behavior will occur.

 Here is an example of intercepting delete calls: